 Psalm 56:8 You have taken account of my miseries, You have put my tears in Your bottle.
 Are they not in Your book?

 Revelation 5:8 When He had taken the scroll, the four living creatures and twenty four elders fell down before the Lamb.
 Each one had a harp and gold bowls filled with incense, which are the prayers of the saints.

 The Lord is near to the broken-hearted.
-It is He who saves those who are crushed in spirit.
+He who saves those who are crushed in spirit.
 He will not extinguish a smoking wick, or snap a bruised reed.
 God’s power is made perfect in our weakness, and as we boast in our tears, the power of Christ dwells within us.
-He gives us beauty for ashes.
+It is He who gives us beauty for ashes.
 We walk by faith and not by sight.
-God is our hiding place; our very present help in trouble in the valley of tears.
-It is here we come to know that we are continually surrounded by songs of deliverance (Ps 32:7).
+God is our hiding place; our very present help in trouble.
+It is in the vale of tears that we come to know that we are continually surrounded by songs of deliverance (Ps 32:7).

 Let us sing our freedom then, also in the darkness.
 As we sit on the ashes, waiting on the Lord, may our courage be renewed as we make room for our tears, and for the tears of others.
 May we remember there is “no need to be ashamed of tears, for these bear witness of the greatest of courage, the courage to suffer” (Viktor Frankl).

 Psalm 62:8 Trust in the LORD at all times, O people!
 Pour out your heart before Him.
 God is a refuge for us.

 Psalm 68:19 Blessed be the Lord, who daily bears our burden, the God who is our salvation.
 God is to us a God of deliverances.